-Trained, skilled, and uniquely qualified to manage and treat Facial Trauma.
+Trained, skilled, and uniquely qualified Trauma Dentist who can manage and treat Facial and Oral Injury.

 The effective treatment of facial injuries requires extensive, specialized training, experience and an understanding of how the treatment will influence the patient’s long-term function and appearance.
 Dr. Kesecker is highly skilled in the field of maxillofacial treatment and surgery and has the training and experience to treat patients who are suffering an injury which needs acute treatment, emergency care and/or reconstruction.Schedule Your Appointment ›